Richardtan23/scanVerify/README.md

 * A tool for early detection of misinformation in browsing sessions.
 * An interface for easily reporting and reviewing suspicious news content.

+## Checking the reported Urls
+By clicking the gear icon, you to can check the urls that you reported to the google.